orhanveli35/velique35/README.md

 - 👋 Hi, I’m @velique35
-- 👀 I’m interested in ReactJs, C#, Java
+- 👀 I’m interested in Js , C#,
-- 🌱 I’m currently learning ReactJs,
+- 🌱 I’m currently learning new libraries and frameworks like reactJS , expressJS
 - 💞️ I’m looking to collaborate on  Web Apps
 - 📫 How to reach me =>  orhanvelitoprak@gmail.com